erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 We ask for many kind of animals here.
 Cat, Dog and Monkey all part of the Animal class.
 To get the parent class of a Person/Cat/Dog... you use rdfs:subClassOf.
 As a class can be a subclassof another class which in turn can be a class of another subclass you can use a + in your query.
 This will retrieve all entries that in some distance a connection to Animal.

 10. Select the grandfather of Eve
 Try to obtain the grandfather of Eve through the dbo:parent property.
+(Hint: 'grandfather' in this sense meanse parent of parent)
 ```
 SELECT ?grandfather
 WHERE {
-	ttr:Eve dbo:parent  .... .
+	ttr:Eve dbo:parent  ... .
 	...   ...  ?grandfather  .
 }
 ```
-Here we use the dbo:pxxx twice to retrieve the father of the father

 11. Select the grandfather of Eve using SequencePaths The previous query as shown here can be more simplified using SequencePaths.
 Try to combine the two statements using a "/"
 ```
 SELECT ?grandfather
 WHERE {
-	ttr:Eve dbo:xxx / dbo:xxx ?grandfather  .
+	ttr:Eve dbo:... / dbo:... ?grandfather  .
 }
 ```
-Here we use the dbo:xxx twice without any variable in between.
-This tells sparql that the "object" of Eve is to be used directly as a subject in the next dbo:xxx statement.
+Here we use the dbo:... twice without any variable in between.
+This tells sparql that the "object" of Eve is to be used directly as a subject in the next dbo:... statement.

 12. What does the following query do?
 ```